ToreAndreRosander/rainydays/README.md

 ## Description

 A modern and dark themed webshop for the hiking and outdoors clothing brand Rainydays.
+The Rainydays frontend use the Wordpress REST API to fetch products from the wordpress/woocommerce backend.

 - List of featured posts
+- Fetch products from Wordpress backend

 ## Design manual